Host stack test framework

 1. To add a new suite, create a new file in the infra/ folder.
 Naming convention for the suite files is suite_[name].go.

-2. Make a struct, in the suite file, with at least HstSuite struct as its member.
-HstSuite provides functionality that can be shared for all suites, like starting containers
+2. Make a struct, in the suite file, with at least HstSuite, Interfaces and Containers structs as its members.
+HstSuite provides functionality that can be shared for all suites, like starting containers.
+Interfaces and Containers structs are used to provide simpler access to interfaces and containers respectively. s.GetInterfaceByName([name]) or s.GetContainerByName([name]) should only be used to initialize interface and container struct fields within SetupSuite.

 3. Create a new map that will contain a file name where a test is located and test functions with a pointer to the suite's struct: var myTests = map[string][]func(s *MySuite){}